dadotschwab/EduPuzzle/STRIPE_FIX_INSTRUCTIONS.md

 ## 🎯 What Was Fixed

-### Code Changes Made:
+### Configuration Changes Made:

-1. **Removed redundant signature check** in `stripe-webhook/index.ts`
-   - Eliminated duplicate `stripe-signature` header validation
-   - Cleaner, more maintainable code

-2. **Added better error logging**
-   - More descriptive error messages
-   - Logs when signature verification succeeds
-   - Logs configuration issues clearly
+1. **✅ Added proper function configuration to `supabase/config.toml`**
+   - Added `[functions.stripe-webhook]` section
+   - Set `verify_jwt = false` to disable JWT authentication for this endpoint
+   - This is the **correct location** per Supabase official documentation
+   - Allows Stripe webhooks to reach the function without authorization headers

+2. **✅ Removed incorrect `.supabase.yaml` file**
+   - Deleted `supabase/functions/stripe-webhook/.supabase.yaml`
+   - This file was using an outdated/incorrect configuration approach
+   - Per-function `.supabase.yaml` files are not the recommended method

-3. **Updated documentation** in `STRIPE_SETUP.md`
+3. **✅ Updated documentation**
+   - Clarified the correct configuration approach
-   - Added critical warning about webhook URL format
+   - Added deployment instructions
-   - Added troubleshooting for 401 errors
+   - Updated troubleshooting steps
-   - Clarified webhook testing procedures

 ### Root Causes Identified:

+1. **Primary Issue:** Incorrect configuration location
+   - Using `.supabase.yaml` in function directory (not supported/outdated)
+   - Should use `config.toml` in project root with `[functions.stripe-webhook]` section
+   - This prevented JWT bypass from taking effect

-1. **Primary Issue:** Webhook URL included `?apikey=` parameter
+2. **Secondary Issue:** Webhook URL may include `?apikey=` parameter
-   - This triggered Supabase's JWT authentication
+   - This triggers Supabase's JWT authentication middleware
    - Webhooks don't have authorization headers → 401 error
    - Function code never executed

-2. **Testing Issue:** Some tests used invalid signature data
-   - This is actually GOOD - shows security is working
-   - Use proper testing methods (`stripe trigger` or dashboard)

-3. **Code Quality:** Redundant signature validation
-   - Minor issue, but cleaned up for better maintainability
+3. **Security Note:** Signature verification is still enforced
+   - The function code verifies Stripe webhook signatures
+   - Only legitimate Stripe webhooks can trigger database updates
+   - Security is maintained through cryptographic verification

 ---